alphagov/transformation-dashboard/_posts/2000-01-18-register-as-tax-agent.markdown

     If you’re a tax agent you’ll be able to fully manage your clients’ tax with a simple online service

 detail-page-intro: |
-    An easy to use online tax dashboard for 120,000 tax agents
+    A new online service for tax agents to transact easily with HMRC on behalf of their 8 million clients

 status: "beta"